morgenm/basicgopot/README.md

-    "ServerPort" : 8080, // The port the server runs on "UploadLimitMB" : 512, // Size limit in Megabytes for a single file upload to the server "UseVirusTotal" : true, // Whether to use VirusTotal "UploadVirusTotal" : true, // Whether to upload the sample to VirusTotal if its unique "VirusTotalApiKey" : "lol", // VirusTotal user API key (needed if UseVirusTotal is true) "ScanOutputDir" : "scans/", // Directory to store downloaded VirusTotal scans in "UploadsDir" : "uploads/", // Directory to store files uploaded to the server
+    "ServerPort" : 8080, // The port the server runs on "UploadLimitMB" : 512, // Size limit in Megabytes for a single file upload to the server "UseVirusTotal" : true, // Whether to use VirusTotal "UploadVirusTotal" : true, // Whether to upload the sample to VirusTotal if it's unique "VirusTotalApiKey" : "lol", // VirusTotal user API key (needed if UseVirusTotal is true) "ScanOutputDir" : "scans/", // Directory to store downloaded VirusTotal scans in "UploadsDir" : "uploads/", // Directory to store files uploaded to the server